open-telemetry/opentelemetry.io/content/en/blog/2024/prom-and-otel/index.md

 and route data from any source [to one destination or more](/docs/collector/configuration/#exporters).

 ## Pros and cons
-We’ve listed some pros and cons of the setup we covered in this article.
+The following are pros and cons of the setup we covered in this article.

 **Pros:**
-* Not having to maintain Prometheus as your data store, which means less infrastructure overall to maintain -- especially if you go with an all-in-one observability backend to ingest OTel data (traces, metrics, logs)
+* Not having to maintain Prometheus as your data store, which means less infrastructure overall to maintain -- especially if you go with an all-in-one observability backend to ingest OTel data (traces, metrics, logs).
-* Not having to maintain the Prometheus Operator; while you would still have to maintain the `ServiceMonitor` and `PodMonitor`, it’s a lot less work than keeping the Operator up-to-date
+* Not having to maintain the Prometheus Operator; while you would still have to maintain the `ServiceMonitor` and `PodMonitor`, it’s a lot less work than keeping the Operator up-to-date.
 * Allows you to end up with a full OTel solution while still obtaining your Prometheus metrics
-* OTel can provide traces and logs in addition to metrics, as well as correlation of these signals,thus enhancing the observability of Kubernetes environments
+* OTel can provide traces and logs in addition to metrics, as well as correlation of these signals, thus enhancing the observability of Kubernetes environments.
-* OTel provides handy tools, such as the Target Allocator and OTel Collector components, to provide flexibility for configuration and deployment options
+* OTel provides handy tools, such as the Target Allocator and OTel Collector components, to provide flexibility for configuration and deployment options.

 **Cons:**
-* Adopting and managing a new observability tool involves a steep learning curve for users unfamiliar with OTel concepts, components, and workflows
+* Adopting and managing a new observability tool involves a steep learning curve for users unfamiliar with OTel concepts, components, and workflows.
-* If you are used to using PromQL, Prometheus’ powerful query language, you may have to learn how to use your backend’s query language
+* If you are used to using PromQL, Prometheus’ powerful query language, you may have to learn how to use your backend’s query language.
-* OTel itself contains many moving parts, and presents its own challenges with scalability and adoption
+* OTel itself contains many moving parts, and presents its own challenges with scalability and adoption.
-* Maturity and stability within OTel varies; Prometheus has a mature ecosystem
+* Maturity and stability within OTel varies; Prometheus has a mature ecosystem.
-* Additional computational and human resources needed to maintain OTel components
+* Additional computational and human resources needed to maintain OTel components.
-* Managing and maintaining both Prometheus and OTel components introduces operational complexity in your monitoring infrastructure
+* Managing and maintaining both Prometheus and OTel components introduces operational complexity in your monitoring infrastructure.

 ## Conclusion